 Decision Time – from 10:25 am to 10:30 am

-The market will be basically settled and the greatest volatility of the day will be over.
+The market will be settled and the greatest volatility of the day will be over.
 There may have been a few reversals in the first hour but during this small zone, many traders will cash out of the profitable positions and finish the day while others will position themselves for the next move in the market.
 You should better get ready during this time.
 The market movements that occur after this time zone can last until lunchtime.

 Final Move of the Morning – from 10:30 am to 11:15 am

 This is the last major and quite safe time zone for morning trading.
 The technical indicators such as the slow stochastic or the RSI indicator will bring you better results than they could do in the previous time zones.
-Be careful at the end of this period as it leads right into to the lunchtime that can start a bit sooner or later.
-It is proved that the higher volatility of the previous time zones of the trading day was, the higher the chances that this movement extend further into 11 o’clock am.
+Be careful at the end of this period as it leads right into the lunchtime that can start a bit sooner or later.
+It is proved that the higher volatility of the previous time zones of the trading day was, the higher the chances that this movement extends further into 11 am.

 Eat your Lunch! – from 11:15 am to 2:15 pm

 Lunchtime trading may be a very bad idea.
 You may see lots of false breakouts and choppy sideways moves during this period.
 If you are forced to trade, do it gradually until you are experienced enough to handle profitable trades within this time zone.
 The ratio between risk and profit is very high.
 The market volume will decrease because the floor traders and other institutional traders will take their lunches (Picture 3).
 Do not let this time zone turn your profitable morning trading into a loss.

 Back to Work – from 2:15 pm to 3:00 pm

 At this time of the day, the traders will be coming back to work.
 The trends are mostly established and now you can apply the technical indicators during this timeframe.
 Remember that the Chicago Mercantile Exchange closes at 3 PM so you can see a volume surge when some bond traders enter the equity and futures markets.